The link between gut bacteria and type 2 diabetes explained

 Pendulum Glucose Control is one such probiotic.
 This medical probiotic provides 3 different species of bacteria that are known to boost butyrate levels and are often missing in people with type 2 diabetes.
 It also includes akkermansia muciniphila to help strengthen the gut barrier.
 Pendulum Glucose Control contains inulin as well to encourage rapid growth of these bacterial species.

-In a double-blind clinical study, it was shown that people with type 2 diabetes experienced a larger decrease in their blood A1C levels when taking Pendulum Glucose Control relative to people who had not taken it17.
+In a double-blind clinical study, it was shown that people with type 2 diabetes taking metformin experienced a larger decrease in their blood A1C levels when taking Pendulum Glucose Control relative to people who had not taken it.17.

 When we think about health and disease, the bacteria residing deep within our gut microbiome are often overlooked.